-Local District Regional Other facilities that may be provided include playground, kick-about areas, small court areas (i.e. basketball halfcourts), exercise equipment.
-Encourage accessibility for people with disability, prams and mobility aids.
+Local District Regional Design, quality and facility attributes continued Other facilities that may be provided include playground, kick-about areas, small court areas (i.e. basketball halfcourts), exercise equipment Encourage accessibility for people with disability, prams and mobility aids.
 Incorporate universal and environmentally sustainable design principles.
-Provision for vehicle exclusion measures Promote casual surveillance and active frontages from local houses. limit the area where private yards and parkland adjoin.
+Provision for vehicle exclusion measures.
+Promote casual surveillance and active frontages from local houses.
+Limit the area where private yards and parkland adjoin.
 Other facilities that may be provided include playground, kick-about areas, small court areas (i.e. basketball halfcourts), low level casual hard courts or sports provision, exercise equipment, skate or BMX, dog off-leash.
 May provide public art installations.
 Encourage accessibility for people with disability, prams and mobility aids.
 Lighting considered in parks near activity centres.
 Can be co-located with other complimentary facilities such as conservation/ bushland areas, waterways or other encumbered land.
 Incorporate universal and environmentally sustainable design principles.
-Promote casual surveillance and active frontages from local houses. limit the area where private yards and parkland adjoin.
-Provide shade and shelter, seating and BBQ/picnic areas.
-Provides adequate toilets and car parking provision to cater for anticipated visitor numbers.
+Promote casual surveillance and active frontages from local houses.
+Limit the area where private yards and parkland adjoin.
 Provides trail circuits that are connected into the trail network.
 Other facilities that may be provided include playground, kick-about areas, small court areas (i.e. basketball halfcourts), low level casual hard courts or sports provision, exercise equipment, skate or BMX, dog off-leash.
 May provide public art installations.
-Accessible to people with disability, prams and mobility aids Can be co-located with other complimentary facilities such as conservation/ bushland areas, waterways or other encumbered land.
+Accessible to people with disability, prams and mobility aids.
+Can be co-located with other complimentary facilities such as conservation/ bushland areas, waterways or other encumbered land.
 Incorporate universal and environmentally sustainable design principles.
-Promote casual surveillance and active frontages from local houses. limit the area where private yards and parkland adjoin.
-Mainten- ance criteria Basic level maintenance to ensure spaces are kept presentable.
+Promote casual surveillance and active frontages from local houses.
+Limit the area where private yards and parkland adjoin.
+Maintenance criteria Basic level maintenance to ensure spaces are kept presentable.
 Playgrounds to be maintained in accordance with Australian Standards.
 To be maintained to a higher standard than local facilities to ensure higher levels of presentation and to reflect the higher use of the facility.
 Playgrounds to be maintained in accordance with Australian Standards.
 Where appropriate toilet and BBQ cleaning undertaken regularly.
+Ancillary infrastructure to be maintained.
 Maintained to a high level to reflect the high use high use of the facility and visitor numbers.
 Playgrounds to be maintained in accordance with Australian Standards.
 Where appropriate toilet and BBQ cleaning undertaken regularly.
 Ancillary infrastructure to be maintained.